 While they all tend to go to sleep at around them same time, if one wakes up before the others, that will usually wake the rest.
-“The girls normally decide when it is time to wake up,” says Sherrow.
+“The girls normally decide when it is time to wake up.”
 How do keepers know when they are ready to wake up for spring, you may ask?
-Well, its pretty clear.
-The girls will knock on the door to their yard, generally making quite a racket, to let their keepers know its time.
+Well, its pretty clear: the girls will knock on the door to their yard, generally making quite a racket, to let their keepers know it’s time.

 We’re glad our bears hibernate as it has a variety of health benefits.
 If only humans could fix health problems by sleeping for months at a time!
-Their winter weight loss prevent obesity and related diseases, and they can also heal fairly serious injuries while sleeping, and have been known to give birth and nurse during this time!
+Their winter weight loss prevent obesity and related diseases, and they can also heal fairly serious injuries while sleeping.
+Female brown bears will give birth and nurse during this time as well!

 At Wildlife Safari, the Grizzly boys, Mak and Oso, will share their den space, snuggling up to each other.
-The Alaskan Coastal girls, Claire and Russel, have their own den rooms for one very simple reason… Russel hogs the bed.
-Once each has been given their pile of hay to bed down in, Russel will take all of it and build herself a giant bed – leaving her sister on the floor.
-However, keeping them separate means that Claire, too, can sleep in comfort.
+The Alaskan Coastal girls, Claire and Russell, have their own den rooms for one very simple reason… Russel hogs the bed.
+Once each has been given their pile of hay to bed down in, Russell will take all of it and build herself a giant bed – leaving her sister on the floor.
+However, keeping them separate means that Claire can sleep in comfort.

 During the winter, guests can join the keepers in checking on the sleeping bears with our Hibernating Bear encounter.
 So if you’d like to meet our brown bears up close, you can have the rare opportunity of seeing hibernation in action!